Deepanshu-kesharwani/YouTube-backend/README.md

 # 🎥 YouTube RAG Based Chatbot

-A lightweight YouTube video question-answering system that transcribes a video's audio using OpenAI Whisper, indexes the transcript with a vector store (FAISS), and answers user questions with Google Gemini using Retrieval-Augmented Generation (RAG).
+A lightweight YouTube video question-answering system that transcribes a video's audio using Faster Whisper, indexes the transcript with a vector store (FAISS), and answers user questions with Google Gemini using Retrieval-Augmented Generation (RAG).
 This approach avoids YouTube caption restrictions by transcribing audio directly, so it works reliably for any video.

 - 🔊 Audio → Text using Faster Whisper
 - 🧠 RAG over video content with Google Gemini